caltechlibrary/shell-extras/_episodes/02-ssh.md

 Typing `exit` or Control-D
 terminates the remote shell, and the local client program, and returns us to our previous shell.

-In the example below,
-the remote machine's command prompt is `moon>` instead of just `$`.
-To make it clearer which machine is doing what, we'll indent the commands sent to the remote machine and their output.

 ~~~
 $ pwd
 ~~~